chriss1525/JamZ/README.md

 ## Overview

-Audio Separation API is a Node.js application that provides a basic framework for processing audio, specifically separating vocals from music tracks.
+JamZ API is a Node.js application that provides a basic framework for processing audio, specifically separating vocals from music tracks.

+Jamz also stores both the vocals of the song and the instrumentals.

 ## Getting Started